NetaZuckerman/covid19/README.md

 ### Run pipeline on samples to get consensus sequences and additional data:
 #### -i /input/path : provide input path  (required)
-`/input/path` - the path to fastq.gz files. may be trimmed or not.
+`/input/path` - the path to fastq files. may be trimmed or not.
 If the files are trimmed by QC.py, add --trimmed_fq flag.
 See example in the Trimmed data section below.

 #### -r|--refseq <refseq/path/> : provide refseq path (required)